Cannabis (drug): Culture

 Process of making bhang in a village in Punjab, India.
 On the Indian festival of colors, Holi, it is a customary addition to some intoxicating drinks.

 Cannabis has been one of the most used psychoactive drugs in the world since the late 20th century, following only tobacco and alcohol in popularity.
 According to Vera Rubin, the use of cannabis has been encompassed by two major cultural complexes over time: a continuous, traditional folk stream, and a more circumscribed, contemporary configuration.
 The former involves both sacred and secular use, and is usually based on small-scale cultivation: the use of the plant for cordage, clothing, medicine, food, and a "general use as an euphoriant and symbol of fellowship."
-This widespread traditional use is reflected in diverse regional terminology that persists today, such as dagga in South Africa, mota in Spanish-speaking countries, pakalolo in Hawaii, kif in North Africa, and ganja in Jamaica.

 The second stream of expansion of cannabis use encompasses "the use of hemp for commercial manufacturers utilizing large-scale cultivation primarily as a fiber for mercantile purposes"; but it is also linked to the search for psychedelic experiences (which can be traced back to the formation of the Parisian Club des Hashischins).